yellowstone-magic/yellowstone-magic.github.io/_posts/2023-01-25-Day-2-Night-Shift-Report.markdown

 It's time for a snooze!
 As ends to night shift go that's a pretty definitive one, so I will leave it there.
 Next up is a Series against the Atlantis Georgias and I think that'll be a hard fight.

 All that remains is for me to thank you for reading this, remind you that you matter, <sup>also remind you to drink water</sup>, and have a good day!

+***

+# Night Shift Continues Baybee!

+## YELL-ATL

+### Day 40 - Solar Eclipse (Blue)

+- This reporter tried to get out, but the game pulled them back in.
+A phenomenal game, rapid fire scoring, Abbott scoring a Home run, Vernon with a double.
+Runs in the last inning just to show off!
+The game came down to an amazing **15-5**

+#### Can't Lose Watch

+- Jenkins stays on the Garages
+- Zephyr moves to the Flowers, will they jump back again next game?

+#### In Other Games

+- Muna Sichantha from the Lovers is sent on a side quest.
+They are not replaced...